HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-core/services/README.md

 ---
-description: 'Work In Progress: This section will detail the Services that make up Mycroft.'
+description: 'Work In Progress: This section will detail the Services that make up Chatterbox.'
 ---

 # Services